GabiAcosta/holbertonschool-shell/permissions/README.md

 11. This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 12. This script creates a directory called "my_dir" with permissions 751 in the working directory.
 13. This script changes the group owner to school for the file hello.
+14. This script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.